rousan/vector.svg/README.md

 ```
 ##### prototype.to()

-Sets and gets the destination point of the line.
+Sets and gets the end point of the line.

 Equivalent to the following: